 History & Location

 Gateway Canyons is located in Unaweep Canyon, one of the most unique red rock canyons in the world.
 The word Unaweep is a Native American term meaning “canyon with two mouths.”
 It is thought that the ancestral Colorado and Gunnison rivers may have cut through the soft red sandstone of the Uncompahgre Plateau, exposing stone dated to Precambrian times.
-This is said to be the only canyon in the world that is drained by two creeks; East Creek and West Creek, sending water off in opposite directions.
+This is believed to be the only canyon in the world that is drained by two creeks – East Creek and West Creek, sending water off in opposite directions.
 Much like the nearby Colorado National Monument, our area has special recognition in Colorado geology.
 Ancient rivers eroded the rock away, exposing more than a hundred million years of the geologic record and fossils of dinosaurs and early amphibians.

 Gateway quickly became a strong community based around cattle ranching, farming and lumber milling.
 Later, uranium mining was the economic driver for the community.
 Today Gateway is becoming revitalized as it has opened its doors to the tourist community.
-Gateway Canyons Resort acts as the town’s anchor in welcoming visitors from around the world to experience the beauty and lifestyle of Western Colorado’s most amazing canyon country.